RioloGiuseppe/byte-serializer/readme.md

 ### Use in your project

-After added in your project you have to import some module dependencies:
+After the library were added in your project, you have to import some modules dependencies:
 - TextEncoding: _enum_
 - NumberType: _enum_
 - BitOrder: _enum_